fstltna/AlienArena_Status/README.md

 # AlienArena_Status
-This script will check the status of the desired ALien Arena servers
+This script will check the status of the desired Alien Arena servers